alexanderwiegel/magpie_uni/README.md

 5. Download *MySQL workbench* from https://dev.mysql.com/downloads/workbench/

 6. In MySQL workbench:
-   - add a new connection using the default settings and the password "password",
+   - add a new connection using the default settings and the password "*password*",
    - open and run the database script *Magpie.sql*

-7. Go into the *backend* directory, execute "npm install" to install the backend packages, and start the backend by writing “*node server.js*”
+7. Go into the *backend* directory, execute "*npm install*" to install the backend packages, and start the backend by writing “*node server.js*”

-8. Go into the *code* directory and execute "flutter pub get" to install the frontend packages
+8. Go into the *code* directory and execute "*flutter pub get*" to install the frontend packages

 9. Search for the file *animated_circular_chart.dart* by pressing Crtl-Shift-F and:
    - replace line 122 with *.findAncestorStateOfType();*